One essential process going on in your body right now is blood circulation, it’s a fact that it plays a fundamental role in keeping you healthy.

 The Mayo Clinic says we should all aim for two servings of fish each week, especially fish rich in omega-3 (like salmon, sardines, mackerel and cod).
-It can help lower our blood pressure and reduce the chance of blood clots.
+It can help reduce high blood pressure and the chance of blood clots.

 6. Stay Hydrated

 Did you know that water makes up 60% of our body weight and our blood is about half water?

 Our hearts pump approximately 2,000 gallons of blood a day.

 Water is fundamental for our body to function at its best.
 Every cell, tissue and organ needs water.